jhnbyrn/951-KLR-PAGES/ignition_timing_code.md

 * 22.0 - half-tooth error correction
 * 30 - the duration of the ignition event
 * 33 - tooth count to the next TDC

+We start with the "short circuit" path, where the the ignition counter hasn't reached zero yet.

 ```
 X005c: